 - Opportunites to be involved with staff research and symposiums

 The programme is taught across three semesters, which includes a Summer semester from May-September.
-Full time students will study on Mondays 10-5pm and part time students will study on mondays 10-1pm.

 - Material Intelligence